Note: text in square brackets is added for clarity and was not part of the location's name.Opened on the Strathspey Railway.

 This was a two platform station to the south of the town of Grantown-on-Spey, and on the south bank of the Spey.
 The main station building was on the eastbound platform.

 There was a goods yard at the west end, approached from the west and originally one platform, which later became the eastbound platform.

-Following closure the footbridge and goods shed were demolished but the station building, which for a while was considered for relocation to Grantown-on-Spey West for the Strathspey Railway, survived but slowly deteriorated.
+Following closure the footbridge and goods shed were demolished but the station building, which for a while was considered for relocation to Grantown-on-Spey West for the Strathspey Railway [Preserved], survived but slowly deteriorated.

-The station building, second on the site, is now (2017) being redeveloped as the Highland Heritage and Cultural Centre.
+The station building, actually the second on the site, was redeveloped in 2017 as the Highland Heritage and Cultural Centre.

 Ballifurth Farm Halt

 Old Pack Horse Bridge

 Castle Grant [Castle]

 |Location names in dark blue are on the same original line.|

 Line opened from Dufftown to Abernethy [Strathspey] via Strathspey Junction.
 Stations opened at: Strathspey Junction, Aberlour, Carron, Blacksboat, Ballindalloch, Advie [1st], Dalvey [2nd], Cromdale, Grantown-on-Spey East and Abernethy [Strathspey].